celsomsilva/java-superwaba-2005/README.md

 # 📱 Sales - SuperWaba Project (2005)

-This is a legacy project developed in 2005 using **SuperWaba**, a mobile application development framework derived from the **Waba project**, an early pioneer in mobile Java development (pre-Java ME).
+This is a legacy project developed in 2005 using **SuperWaba**, a mobile development platform derived from the **Waba project**, an early pioneer in mobile Java development (pre-Java ME).

 The main application, `Sales`, was built for mobile devices running **Palm OS** and **Windows CE** platforms.